hcho3/xgboost-fast-hist-perf-lab/README.md

 Running with different number of threads should produce the following trend of performance:
 ![Performance scaling on C5.9xlarge](./scaling.png)

-Note: this was done without using compiler optimizations.

 # What this script does
 The script reads from record.tar.bz2, which was processed from the [Bosch dataset](https://www.kaggle.com/c/bosch-production-line-performance/data).
 Its job is to compute histograms for gradient pairs, where each bin of histogram is a partial sum.